oneananda/react-native-apps/quick-countdown-timer/README.md

 # Quick Countdown Timer App

-Welcome to the Quick Countdown Timer App!
-This simple yet effective application allows you to set a countdown timer, adjust the countdown duration, and start or stop the timer with ease.
+Welcome to the `Quick Countdown Timer App!` This simple yet effective application, built with **Expo**, allows you to set a countdown timer, adjust the countdown duration, and start or stop the timer with ease.

 ## Features